What is Supervised Machine Learning?

 SML Module 4: Improving Predictions Through Feature Engineering

 How can we improve our predictions?
-This lab introduces the concept of feature engineering to enhance model performance.
+This module introduces the concept of feature engineering to enhance model performance.
 We’ll explore techniques for creating new variables and refining existing ones to improve prediction accuracy.
 We also explore cross-validation to revise and refine our model without biasing its predictions.
 We’ll work with the finest-grained OULAD data—interaction data—to demonstrate key feature engineering steps.

 Other parts of this module